Here's Why John Legend's EGOT Status Gave Common the Chills

 While fans and family were more than excited with the news, a close friend couldn't help but express how significant the accomplishment is and was.

 "We text back and forth and I congratulated him.
 He was like, 'Yo!
 You were part of this journey man.'
 It gave me a chill," Common shared with E!
-News at GOOD + Foundation's "An Evening of Comedy + Music" Benefit at Carnegie Hall.
+News at GOOD + Foundation's "An Evening of Comedy + Music" Benefit presented by Samsung Electronics America.
 "Wow, I'm actually a part of the journey.
 Anytime you're the first black [man] to do something, that's incredible."

 Andrew Toth/Getty Images for GOOD+ Foundation